calimero-network/calimero-sdk-js/docs/mergeable-js.md

 - **Custom handlers:** Executed only on the writing node.
 There is no host-side registry to re-run them on followers.
-- **Next steps:** carry merge descriptors through the storage delta and teach `Interface::save_internal` / `merge_root_state` to honour them, including a Rust-side registry for contracts that supply custom handlers.
+- **Next steps:** carry merge descriptors through the storage delta and teach `Interface::save_internal` / `merge_root_state` to honour them, including a Rust-side registry for services that supply custom handlers.
 Until then, treat `@Mergeable` as an experimental helper that makes local writes safer and prepares metadata for future runtime support.